cogitovirus/uhpldc-ms/docs/whitepaper_to_be_pdf.md

 - **Autonomous Agents**: [Wikipedia: Intelligent Agent](https://en.wikipedia.org/wiki/Intelligent_agent)

+### Streaming Data Support

+Azure Synapse Analytics supports real-time data streaming, which enhances the UHPLDC-MS framework by enabling continuous ingestion and analysis of streaming data.
+This is achieved through:

+- **Structured Streaming in Synapse Spark**: Allows real-time data processing using Spark's structured streaming capabilities integrated within Synapse【22†source】【23†source】.
+- **High Throughput Streaming Ingestion**: Supports data rates exceeding 200MB/sec, ideal for real-time reporting and analytics【25†source】.
+- **Integration with Azure Stream Analytics**: Facilitates advanced real-time analytics, anomaly detection, and pattern matching on streaming data before it reaches Synapse Analytics【24†source】【26†source】.

 ## Data Processing Flow

 ### Data Ingestion

-Batch files are ingested into the system.
-Each file in the batch is read and parsed into a structured format, ensuring consistency in how the data is processed.
+Batch files or streaming data are ingested into the system.
+Each file in the batch or stream is read and parsed into a structured format, ensuring consistency in how the data is processed.

 ### Data Chromatography

-Each file is treated as a single entity.
+Each file or stream is treated as a single entity.
 Initial pre-processing cleans and structures the data without separating it into distinct components.

 ### Blockchain Registration